Application Process for Permitting – Building and Planning

 6. Once the plan review is complete and approved, a permit will be issued for an approved application and staff will notify you by email.

-7. You can then access the permit and inspection card in CommunityCore through “Documents”.
+7. Inspections may now be requested online through CommunityCore.
+You can access the permit and inspection card in CommunityCore through “Documents”.
 These two documents must be posted at the construction site for the inspector to access.

 Please email us with any questions.